Exploring the Sustainable Development Goals

 Yet despite the work they put in, women are often culturally expected to eat last, only after the men and the children have eaten.

 This tendency to forgo food in favor of feeding their families impacts not only women, but also their unborn children.
-When women are malnourished, they are more likely to give birth to low-birth-weight babies who are at an increased risk for disease and premature death.8 In fact, underweight babies are 20 percent more likely to die before the age of five.9 And this assumes that babies are born in the first place.
+When women are malnourished, they are more likely to give birth to low-birth-weight babies who are at an increased risk for disease and premature death8.
+In fact, underweight babies are 20 percent more likely to die before the age of five.9 And this assumes that babies are born in the first place.
 Because of malnutrition, women are at particular risk of developing iron deficiencies and anemia.
-As many as half of all pregnant women in the developing world are anemic, resulting in over 100,000 maternal deaths during childbirth each year.10
+In some developing countries, up to 75 percent of women are anemic10, and worldwide, some 20% of maternal deaths are caused by anemia or a shortage of iron.11

 But women not only suffer from hunger and malnutrition disproportionately; they also have a unique role to play in alleviating global hunger and increasing food security.
 There is a great amount of untapped potential waiting to be unlocked in female farmers.
 By investing in women in particular, we can make significant strides in our progress toward achieving the second Sustainable Development Goal.